trouble shooting skin irritation

 Palladium Allergy on the Ears

-Over 40% of the custom rings we've made at Krikawa have been created in palladium, perhaps around 4000.
-Palladium is a 95% pure metal, made from 95% palladium, and 5% alloy.
-The alloy contains a few different metals to make the metal have the properties appropriate for jewelry casting and wearing.
+Over 40% of the custom rings we've made at Krikawa have been made in palladium, perhaps around 4000.
+Palladium is a 95% pure metal made from 95% palladium and 5% alloy.
+The alloy contains a few different metals to give the metal the properties appropriate for jewelry casting and wearing.

-We've had zero cases of finger allergy from palladium rings, and one case of palladium earrings irritating a client.
-The ears are the most sensitive spot on the body, and often the second and third hole on a lobe are even more sensitive than the first.
-In order to accomodate this sensitive body part, we opted to change the posts to platinum for a successful result.
+We've had zero cases of finger allergy from palladium rings and one case of palladium earrings irritating a client.
+The ears are the most sensitive spot on the body, and often, the second and third holes on a lobe are even more sensitive than the first.
+We opted to change the posts to platinum to accommodate this sensitive body part for a successful result.

 Rose Gold & Copper Allergy

 At Krikawa, we've created well over 2,000 rings from rose gold.
 Rose gold is alloyed with copper for color and other trace metals for casting and wearability.
 14k rose gold is 58.5% pure gold.
-While we've not had any reported cases of copper allergies, we did have one client who developed a rash with a rose gold ring.
-We ruled out bacteria, moisture and fit.
+While we've not had any reported cases of copper allergies, one client developed a rash with a rose gold ring.
+We ruled out bacteria, moisture, and fit.
 We plated the inside of the ring with rhodium for a successful result.

 Yellow Gold Allergy

 We've created well over 2,000 rings in 14k and 18k yellow gold.
-Yellow gold is alloyed with a few different metals for hardness and castability.
-We've had some people report that they had an allergy to 14k yellow gold prior to wearing a Krikawa ring, and they've opted for 18k yellow instead.
+Yellow gold is alloyed with several different metals for hardness and castability.
+Some people have reported an allergy to 14k yellow gold prior to wearing a Krikawa ring, so they've opted for 18k yellow instead.

 We've had no reported cases of an allergy to a 14k yellow gold ring or an 18k yellow gold Krikawa ring or earring.